Back To Search Results

 Computed Tomography

-CT scan is not typically done for diagnosis, but BPH is identified when the prostate extends above the pubic symphysis on axial imaging.
-BPH can also be diagnosed on a CT scan with a volume greater than 30 ml (measured with the help of coronal reformate images).
+CT scan is not typically done for diagnosis, but benign prostatic hyperplasia (BPH) is identified when the prostate extends above the pubic symphysis on axial imaging.
+BPH can also be diagnosed on a CT scan with a volume greater than 30 mL (measured with the help of coronal reformate images).

 Prostate Inflammation

 In prostatitis, the gland appears diffusely hypodense with symmetric or asymmetric enlargement.
-Prostatic abscesses are well-defined hypoattenuating (approximately fluid density, around -19 to 13 Hounsfield unit) areas with peripheral rim enhancement.
-Progression of the disease can be monitored with a CT scan or alternative to the sonography.[1]
+Prostatic abscesses are well-defined hypoattenuating (approximately fluid density, around -19 to 13 HU) areas with peripheral rim enhancement.
+The progression of the disease can be monitored with a CT scan or alternative to sonography.[1]

 Prostate CA